Termination of employment

 In a fixed-term contract, unless there is provision for earlier termination by notice, the contract will continue until the fixed-term expires.

 Dismissal without notice is often called “summary dismissal”.
-Employment contracts often contain provisions for dismissal without notice in certain situations (e.g. insanity, insolvency, serious breach of the terms of the contract).
+Employment contracts often contain provisions for dismissal without notice in certain situations (e.g. insolvency, serious breach of the terms of the contract).
 In any event, under the common law, an employee may be summarily dismissed for gross misconduct without notice or pay in lieu of notice.
-To justify summary dismissal, the misconduct must be so grave as to be a fundamental breach of the contract of employment.
+To justify summary dismissal, the misconduct must be so serious as to be a fundamental breach of the contract of employment.

 A wrongful dismissal entitles the employee to damages to compensate for the breach of contract.
 These are calculated by reference to the employee’s contractual entitlement.
 The court or tribunal seeks to put the employee in the financial position he or she would have been in had the contract been honoured.
 The calculation therefore takes account of: